cutcoin/documentation/cnt1-manual.md

 'token_name', as described before, is the user defined name of the token.
 It has integer representation called 'token id'.
 Token id and token names have one-to-one relation: 'token name' -> 'token id', 'token id' -> 'token name'.
 This means, consequently, that token id is also unique.

 'token_supply' is the total number of tokens with the 'token_name'.
-It can be value in the range 1 ..
-1 844 674 407, the latter is
+For tokens with public supply it can be value in the range 1 ..
+1 844 674 407, the latter value is

 ```
-max(uint_64t) / COIN,
+max(uint_64t) / COIN, COIN = 10 000 000 000.
 ```

-and the COIN = 10 000 000 000.
+For tokens with private supply it can also be in the range 1 ..
+1 844 674 407, but the daemons don't check the exact value (as they don't see it) and give no garantees about it.

 'token_type' is the optional parameter that defines token supply visibility.
 Supported token types are 'hidden' for tokens with the hidden supply and 'public' for tokens with publicly visible supply.